 Our conversations highlighted what’s keeping sports marketers up at night.
 For them, it’s determining how best to monetize their assets and drive sports fans’ activation by supporting their athletes as their most effective brand marketing partners.

-In thinking about athletes to partner with, multiple executives called out talent, storytelling ability and marketability as characteristics that rise to the top of their wish lists for athlete-oriented marketing.
+In thinking about athletes to partner with, multiple executives called out talent, storytelling ability and marketability as characteristics that rise to the top of their wish lists for sports marketing execs and commercial directors trying to provide more value for sponsors.

-Agencies want to represent players who have the potential and capability to make it to the top of their sport and can tell stories about their experiences and daily life.
-And they want to start working with them as they rise, to ride that wave of success together.
+Sports agencies naturally want to represent players who have the potential and capability to make it to the top of their sport and have an off-field presence that attracts sponsors.
+That means they can tell personal stories about their experiences and the ups and downs of daily life.
+Agents will start working with athletes as they rise, so they can ride that wave of success together.
 Key factors for consideration in pairing them up with brand partners are:

 - the communities athletes are building